Defending The Bultaco Honor

 K. Hillbilly Jetting.
 Are you going from sea level to over 4,000 feet in elevation to ride or race?
 Normally with this drastic change, you would drop one size on the main jet and fiddle with the needle height settings.
 With hillbilly jetting, you just run richer premix to gain the same effect.
 If you normally run a gas oil premix of 40:1 ratio, increase to 36:1.
 For over 6,000 feet elevation, increase to 32:1.
 Easy!

-L. On 1975 and newer Buls with left side shifting, you can really improve shifting by switching to a steel aftermarket shift lever.
+L. On 1975 and 1976 Buls with left side shifting, you can really improve shifting by switching to a steel shift lever.
 It makes the throw feel shorter and more positive.
+1977 and later Bultacos had steel shift levers.
 You can still find them.
+There are also aftermarket steel shift levers available.
 Popular on trials parts websites.